FlatFilers/flatfile-plugins/plugins/dxp-configure/README.md

 ## Usage

-You can simply attach any existing workbook configuration you have to a listener and it'll automatically apply to your next Space.
+You can simply attach any existing workbook configuration you have to a listener, and it'll automatically apply to your next Space.

 ### Install